AdrienPiechocki/Athena/README.md

 When launching for the first time, you will be prompted by the installation wizard.
 Follow it's steps to complete the installation.

 ### Voiced commands
-- You can ask Athena to open or close apps among those in `settings/apps.json`
+- You can ask Athena to open, close or restart apps among those in `settings/apps.json`
 - You can ask Athena what time or what day it is.
-- You can ask Athena to press something on your screen (for now, it's just able to see 'play' buttons)
+- You can ask Athena to press something on your screen (for now, it's just able to see 'play' buttons and it isn't perfect)
 - You can ask Athena to shut down itself.
 - You can ask Athena anything you would ask an AI (It can't generate images tough)